stanfordjournalism/stanford-progj-2021/assignments/bash_intro.md

+## Goals

+> This is an *ungraded* but *important* assignment.
+There is no submission required.

+* Complete all technical setup and sign-ups for the class
+* Get comfy on the command line

 ## Tech setup

 Complete any [technical setup](../docs/tech_setup.md) that we did not have time to complete in class.
 If you hit snags, reach out on Slack for help.